onlineempires/new-build-test/README.md

 1. **Dashboard Navigation**: Use sidebar to navigate between Dashboard, All Courses, and other sections
 2. **Courses Page**: View your learning journey with progress tracking and achievement system
 3. **Course Selection**: Click any course card to access detailed course content and lesson overview
-4. **Lesson Learning**: Click individual lessons to access dedicated lesson pages with video player
+4. **Lesson Learning**: Click individual lessons to access dedicated two-column lesson pages
+5. **Video Learning**: Watch lessons with enhanced video player and progress tracking
+6. **Download Materials**: Access lesson worksheets and templates from the materials section
+7. **Track Progress**: Monitor your advancement with circular progress indicators and detailed stats
-5. **Lesson Completion**: Use the checkbox to mark lessons as complete and track your progress
+8. **Lesson Completion**: Use the checkbox to mark lessons complete and unlock next content
-6. **Continue Learning**: Use "Continue to Next Lesson" button for seamless lesson progression
+9. **Continue Learning**: Use "Continue to Next Lesson" button for seamless progression
+10. **Premium Upgrade**: Upgrade banner appears naturally below the continue button
-7. **Progress Tracking**: Your progress is automatically saved and continues where you left off
+11. **Progress Tracking**: Your progress is automatically saved and continues where you left off
-8. **Premium Upgrade**: Seamless upgrade banner appears in bottom right for premium features
 9. **Achievements**: Unlock achievements by completing courses and maintaining learning streaks
 10. **Level System**: Earn XP points to advance through levels and unlock new content